FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 **Aperture**

 The aperture parameter relates to the “sound cone” projected by the virtual source in the acoustic space, and is measured in degrees.
-It determines wether the source will be very directive (small aperture), or omnidirectional (large aperture) inside the reverberant environment.
+It determines whether the source will be very directive (small aperture), or omnidirectional (large aperture) inside the reverberant environment.

 > **Aperture can make a source 'activate' more of the acoustic space**